-House wraps and kraft-faced insulation are examples of vapor barriers that help control the amount of moisture that passes through the insulation.
+- House wraps and kraft-faced insulation are examples of vapor barriers that help control the amount of moisture that passes through the insulation.

-Vapor barriers are most commonly used when framing the exterior walls of a house.
+- Most used when framing the exterior walls of a house.

 To get an idea how much insulation is needed to cover your house, check if your home is already insulated.
 Then measure the area needing insulation and determine which type of insulation is best.

-This insulation calculator can help you determine how much your home will need.
+Our insulation calculator can help you determine how much your home will need.

 - Determine if and where you already have insulation.
 If you do have insulation, find out the type and compare it to industry standards.
-Manufacturers determine the value by the R-value or number; the higher the R-value, the better the insulation works.

 - Measure the area needing insulation.
 Measure the length and width of the area you need to insulate.
 Multiply the length times the width to determine the square footage of the space.